Plate Surrender in Maine

 Surrendering your Maine license plates following an out-of-state move, or a title transfer is your choice.
 Though the state strongly encourages surrendering them for your protection, there are no surrender-your-license-plates-or-else mandates.

-After moving into your new home and establishing residency, you have 30 days to register with Maine’s Bureau of Motor Vehicles (BMV).
+After moving into your new home and establishing residency, register your car with Maine’s Bureau of Motor Vehicles (BMV).
 Surrendering your old license plates is not required, unless mandated by your former state’s DMV.

 When it comes time to register, you'll have the choice between standard plates, for no extra fee, or one of the state's many specialized plates.